maximum4645/ESP32_Sensor_to_RaspPi/README.md

 This project implements secure communication between an ESP32-S2 microcontroller and a Flask-based server.
 The ESP32 collects data from various sensors, encrypts it using AES (with a key derived from Diffie-Hellman key exchange), and transmits the encrypted data to the Flask server for decryption and processing.

 ## ESP32 side:
+- Thread 1: update_sensor_data
-- Collects sensor data:
+  - Collects data from sensors every 10 seconds:
     - BMP280: Temperature, Pressure
     - MPU6050: Acceleration, Gyroscope, Temperature
     - SHT4x: Temperature, Humidity
+  - Encrypts the collected data using AES in CBC mode with a 16-byte key derived from the Diffie-Hellman key exchange.
+  - Transmits the encrypted data to the Flask server over HTTP.
+- Thread 2: print_local_time
+  - Updates and prints the current local time every second.
+  - Sends the local time to the server to keep track of when data is collected.
+- Thread 3: update_with_NTP
-- Synchronizes time with an NTP server
+  - Synchronizes the ESP32's time with an NTP server every minute.
-- Uses Diffie-Hellman key exchange for secure AES key generation
+  - Ensures that timestamps in the collected data are accurate and consistent.
-- Encrypts data with AES and transmits it to the server over HTTP
+  - Sends the updated time to the Flask server for additional processing.

 ## Raspberry Pi side:
 - Handles Diffie-Hellman key exchange